bitcoinjs/bitcoinjs-lib/README.md

 ## Examples
 The below examples are implemented as integration tests, they should be very easy to understand.
 Otherwise, pull requests are appreciated.
-Some examples interact (via HTTPS) with a 3rd Party Blockchain Provider (3PBP).

 - [Taproot Key Spend](https://github.com/Groestlcoin/groestlcoinjs-lib/blob/master/test/integration/taproot.md)